-When someone first brings home a new bird, it is a common mistake to handle him constantly.
-This sets up an unrealistic expectation in the bird, which can lead to behavior issues in the future.
-Try to handle and interact with your new bird only as much as you plan to six months from now.
-For example, if you think that you will have an hour a day to interact personally, that's how much time you should spend together from the beginning.
+When you first bring home a new bird, it is important to establish a routine that you can maintain.
+Try to handle and interact with your new bird as much as you plan to six months from now.
+For example, if you think that you will have an hour a day to interact with your bird, that's how much time you should spend together from the beginning.
 Disruptions in routine can cause frustration and stress in the future.

 How to pet a bird correctly

 To help your bird build a healthy bond with both you and other people, keep caresses and petting limited to the head or feet only, and ask others to do the same.
 The reason for this is that birds’ sexual organs are located directly under the wings on a bird’s back.
 If you offer your bird full body strokes, you are actually stimulating the production of sexual hormones.
 Petting down the back or under the wings can lead to a sexually frustrated bird, or a bird who perceives you as a mate rather than a companion.
 A mated bonded bird can be hostile to others in your home, becoming jealous or possessive of you.
 This can also stimulate egg production, which can cause health issues over time.
 It’s also fine to handle your bird’s feet.
 In fact, it’s a good idea because if your bird is used to you handling his toes, it will be easier for you to clip his nails.

 A respectful companion relationship is the goal.
 Often, birds will encourage inappropriate handling, so it is the human’s responsibility to maintain healthy boundaries.